 I am an anthropologist of sound, technology, and the senses.
 I study sensory practices in institutional and technological settings with a particular emphasis on the social life of sound.
 My current research investigates the production of noise in urban Taiwan and the way it mediates citizens’ relations to the state, to their neighbors, and to their own visceral experience.

-August 2021: My book chapter, “Noisy Co-Existence: Contestations of Renao and Zaoyin Amidst Taiwan’s Noise Control System” was recently published in the edited volume, Resounding Taiwan: Musical Reverberations Across a Vibrant Island (Routledge, 2021), edited by Nancy Guy.
-The volume is a collaboration with musicologists, anthropologists, and ethnomusicologists of Taiwan.
+2022.
+“Noisy Co-Existence: Contestations of Renao and Zaoyin amidst Taiwan’s Noise Control System.”
+In Resounding Taiwan: Musical Reverberations Across a Vibrant Island, edited by Nancy Guy, 165–79.
+New York: Routledge.